-City Council Meeting 04-25-22

-Item 6.A.

-To: Mayor Grisanti and the Honorable Members of the City Council

-Prepared by: Elizabeth Shavelson, Assistant to the City Manager

-Reviewed by: Ruthie F. Quinto, CPA, Interim Assistant City Manager/City Treasurer

-Approved by: Steve McClary, Interim City Manager

-Date prepared: April 5, 2022 Meeting date: April 25, 2022

-Subject: Potential Tax Measures
+То: Mayor Grisanti and the Honorable Members of the City Council Prepared by: Elizabeth Shavelson, Deputy City Manager Reviewed by: Ruth F. Quinto, CPA, Interim Assistant City Manager/City Treasurer Approved by: Steve McClary, Interim City Manager Date prepared: May 4, 2022 Meeting date: May 23, 2022 Subject: Potential Tax Measures and Other Potential Measures

-RECOMMENDED ACTION: 1) Receive report on potential tax measures previously identified by the City Council; 2) Direct staff to bring back resolutions to submit the question to the voters, setting priorities for arguments and rebuttals; and 3) Direct the City Attorney to prepare an impartial analysis.
+RECOMMENDED ACTION: 1) Receive report on potential tax measures requested by the City Council; 2) Direct staff to bring back resolutions to submit the question to the voters, setting priorities for arguments and rebuttals; and 3) Direct the City Attorney to prepare an impartial analysis.